 - All values are immutable.
 This makes the understanding of the effect of statement or block of code is simplified when it is side-effect free.

-- Typed strings provide a way to lift known structure about the contents of a string into a meaningful type.
+- Typed strings provide a way to lift known structures about the contents of a string into a meaningful type.

-- You can thread the parameters through passing ref argument.
+- You can thread the parameters by passing the ref argument.
 This will simplify the situations where a variable is passed to a method that may use and update it.